 Music at Ethical Culture is woven into the curriculum, and advances in appropriate complexity from year to year.
 Pre-Kindergartners and kindergartners learn that their first instrument is their voice and begin the first stages of healthy vocal development.
 In the early elementary years studies expand their musical vocabulary and more pitches and rhythms are introduced.
 By third grade, the emphasis is on understanding notations and students are able to sustain their own parts in rhythm bands.
 Recorders are the instrument of choice for fourth graders who learn to read music from the written score.
 They are able to translate the written page to both their instrument and their singing voice.
 A full-scale musical production is a highlight of the fourth grade year.
 In fifth grade students learn to sing in two and three parts, adding the musical element of harmony to those already mastered: melody and rhythm.
 An optional instrumental program is available for fourth and fifth graders.

 The science curriculum at Ethical Culture exposes students to botany, biology, physics, chemistry, and earth science through developmentally appropriate hands-on activities.
 Children build upon their experience of the natural world through the early elementary years, using lab work where appropriate to support their learning in all the grades.
-A plant sale in first grade marries our school’s ethical framework with that year’s study of Central Park, as the proceeds are donated to the Park.

 The Social Studies Workshop has been a part of the Ethical Culture School since its founding.
 Designed to provide children with an opportunity to develop confidence with tools and solving construction problems, the Workshop is an embodiment of the progressive educational tenet of learning by doing.
 The hands-on curriculum includes specific projects related to classroom social studies, math, and science, as well as traditional woodworking.
 Through four years of diverse projects--that encourage both cooperative work and individual expression--students develop creative problem-solving skills and begin to understand the design process.